oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Match MPLS headers

 The ACLs could be used to create rules to match MPLS fields on a packet.
 The MPLS headers defined in [@!RFC3032] and [@!RFC5462] contains the following fields:

 - Traffic Class: 3 bits 'EXP' Renamed to 'Traffic Class Field."
 - Label Value: This 20-bit field carries the actual value of the Label.
 - TTL: This eight-bit field is used to encode a time-to-live value.

-The candidate structure to support the functionality is:
+The structure to support the functionality is shown in {{example_8}} :
 ~~~
   augment /acl:acls/acl:acl/acl:aces/acl:ace/acl:matches:
     +--rw (mpls)?